epam/edp-cd-pipeline-operator/docs/api.md

-QualityGate defines a single quality for a release
+QualityGate defines a single quality for a release.

 <table>
     <thead>